 - Future productions at L’Opéra de Dijon, Bayerische Staatsoper, Opéra National de Paris

-Barrie Kosky was Artistic Director of the 1996 Adelaide Festival and has directed opera and theatre productions for Opera Australia, Sydney Theatre Company, Melbourne Theatre Company and the Sydney and Melbourne International Festivals.
+Barrie Kosky was Artistic Director of the 1996 Adelaide Festival and has directed opera and theatre productions for Opera Australia, Sydney Theatre Company, Melbourne Theatre Company and the Sydney, Adelaide and Melbourne International Festivals.
 From 2001-2005 he was co-Artistic Director of the Vienna Schauspielhaus.

 Recent and forthcoming highlights include new productions of Pelléas et Mélisande and Anatevka for Komische Oper Berlin, and revivals of Carmen at ROH, The Nose at Opera Australia and KOB, Eugene Onegin for Zurich Opera and a revival of his award-winning production of Saul for Glyndebourne in 2018.
 He will also direct new productions for Bayerische Staatsoper, Zurich Opera, and Opéra de Dijon.
 In 2017 Kosky’s production of Saul won 6 out of 7 categories at the Helpmann Awards, including Best Opera and Best Opera Direction.